underdarknl/uweb3/README.md

 # µWeb3 database setup

-Setting up a database connection with µWeb3 is easy, navigate to the settings.ini file and add your connection attributes as followed:
+Setting up a database connection with µWeb3 is easy, navigate to the settings.ini file in the scaffold folder and add the following fields to the file:
 ```
 [mysql] OR [sqlite]
 host = 'host'